-If an event of default with respect to the securities shall have occurred and be continuing, the amount declared due and payable per security upon any acceleration of the securities (the "acceleration amount") shall be an amount, determined by the calculation agent in its sole discretion, that is equal to the cost of having a qualified financial institution, of the kind and selected as described below, expressly assume all the issuer's payment and other obligations with respect to the securities as of that day and as if no default or acceleration had occurred, or to undertake other obligations providing substantially equivalent economic value to you with respect to the securities.
-That cost shall equal:
+If an event of default with respect to the securities shall have occurred and be continuing, the amount declared due and payable upon any acceleration of the securities (the "Acceleration Amount") will be an amount, determined by the calculation agent in its sole discretion, that is equal to the cost of having a qualified financial institution, of the kind and selected as described below, expressly assume all our payment and other obligations with respect to the securities as of that day and as if no default or acceleration had occurred, or to undertake other obligations providing substantially equivalent economic value to you with respect to the securities.
+That cost will equal:

-- the lowest amount that a qualified financial institution would charge to effect this assumption or undertaking, plus - the reasonable expenses, including reasonable attorneys' fees, incurred by the holder of the securities in preparing any documentation necessary for this assumption or undertaking.
+- the lowest amount that a qualified financial institution would charge to effect this assumption or undertaking, plus - the reasonable expenses, including reasonable attorneys' fees, incurred by the holders of the securities in preparing any documentation necessary for this assumption or undertaking.

-During the default quotation period for the securities, which is described below, we and/or the holder of the securities may request a qualified financial institution to provide a quotation of the amount it would charge to effect this assumption or undertaking.
+During the default quotation period for the securities, which we describe below, the holders of the securities and/or we may request a qualified financial institution to provide a quotation of the amount it would charge to effect this assumption or undertaking.
 If either party obtains a quotation, it must notify the other party in writing of the quotation.
-The amount referred to in the first bullet point above shall equal the lowest-or, if there is only one, the only-quotation obtained, and as to which notice is so given, during the default quotation period.
-With respect to any quotation, however, the party not obtaining the quotation may object, on reasonable and significant grounds, to the assumption or undertaking by the qualified financial institution providing the quotation and notify the other party in writing of those grounds within two business days after the last day of the default quotation period, in which case that quotation shall be disregarded in determining the acceleration amount.
+The amount referred to in the first bullet point above will equal the lowest-or, if there is only one, the only-quotation obtained, and as to which notice is so given, during the default quotation period.
+With respect to any quotation, however, the party not obtaining the quotation may object, on reasonable and significant grounds, to the assumption or undertaking by the qualified financial institution providing the quotation and notify the other party in writing of those grounds within two business days after the last day of the default quotation period, in which case that quotation will be disregarded in determining the Acceleration Amount.